GUIDES & RESOURCES

 Remember, if you want to be covered for a private birth (which may also include wanting a private room and better accommodation and facilities), make sure that you are covered for a full 12 months before the baby is born.

-Sarah McKay, Neuroscientist, author, speaker, & media personality.
+Neuroscientist, author, speaker, & media personality.

 What if I go to the hospital before my waiting period is up?

-n a perfect world, you would never need to visit the hospital before your pre-existing condition waiting period was up.
+In a perfect world, you would never need to visit the hospital before your pre-existing condition waiting period was up.
 But if you do need to go to hospital, contact your health insurance provider straight away to check if you are entitled to hospital benefits.
 As a minimum, you’ll generally need to have been with your insurer for at least two months before any benefits can be paid.

 • Give you some information about the pre-existing conditions that apply to your policy.

-• Get their health fund doctors to look at the information provided by your specialist to deem whether the condition is pre-existing.12
+• Get their health fund doctors to look at the information provided by your specialist to deem whether the condition is pre-existing.11Commonwealth Ombudsman | Private Health Insurance Ombudsman – The Pre-Existing Conditions Rule

-• Contact you within five days with a decision on whether the condition is deemed a new condition where benefits are payable or advise that you will not be covered for the admission and treatment if the condition is pre-existing.
+• Contact you within five days with a decision on whether the condition is deemed a new condition where benefits are payable or advise that you will not be covered for the admission and treatment if the condition is pre- existing.

 It is worth noting that if you need to receive urgent care, you might not hear back from your insurer before you are admitted for treatment.